foomprep/robby.nvim/README.md

 robby is a Lazy plugin for GenAI assisted coding in Neovim.

 ## Installation
-Add the following file to Neovim config (usually
+Add the following plugin file to Neovim config
 ```robby.lua
 return {
     "joorjeh/robby",